-How do I ensure a good signal when wearing the Polar H7 heart rate monitor?
+How do I ensure a good signal when wearing a chest strap based heart rate monitor like the Polar H10 heart rate monitor?

 *Anytime you get a spike or dropout in data from your Polar H7 HRM, it is most likely a result of your skin not having sufficient contact with the heart rate sensors electrodes.
 This can happen when your skin is dry.
 It is recommended to wet the electrodes before placing the strap on.

 *We support a variety of heart rate monitors and vital sign devices directly using a bluetooth connection to the Cardiowell App, through the cloud using Cardiowell 'always-connected' devices and from third party apps using Apple Health.